Wel-lz/Eventer-checkIn-app/README.md

 ### &emsp;iOS app
+- On iOS, the keyboard overlaps the input field.
+Displays normally after minimizing and maximizing the application (fix - not found)
 - On iOS versions of the application, a bug was noticed in displaying the ticket panel (it does not critically affect the use).
 Tested on iPhone 13 (fix - not found)

 ### &emsp;Plugin eventer